CodeFusionTech/CFSelect/README.md

 ## Future Roadmap

-Conditional Element Render with else clause
+- [ ] Conditional Element Render with else clause

-Access to dispatch with optional withDispatch props
+- [ ] Access to dispatch with optional withDispatch props
+- [ ] Self Closing tag supporting array of values

 Any PR and feedbacks/issues are welcome.